Originally posted on September 20, 2011 by William Bixby. Enjoy

-Mike Krzyzewski is constantly praised for winning the 201o NCAA basketball championship by almost exclusively using a three guard rotation rather than running his offense through the post.
+Mike Krzyzewski is constantly praised for winning the 2010 NCAA basketball championship by almost exclusively using a three guard rotation rather than running his offense through the post.
 While he did make a few timely adjustments in his offensive scheme to attack the stingy Butler defense, his strategy would have been fairly obvious to even most mediocre coaches.
 Butler plays a stout zone defense, and every zone has a weak spot.
-First, Coach K posted his center in soft area of the zone to see if he could get the ball into the teeth of the zone.
+First, Coach K posted his center in the soft area of the zone to see if he could get the ball into the teeth of the defense.
 Once the entry pass was consistently made to his big man, he inserted his most versatile player, Nolan Smith, into the same spot.
 Smith either scored or assisted on the next four plays, and the Butler zone was defeated.
-Krzyzewski did nothing that John Wooden, Bobby Knight, Dean Smith, George Thompson, or any other great coach would have done.
+Krzyzewski did nothing that John Wooden, Bobby Knight, Dean Smith, George Thompson, or any other great coach would not have done.
 He adapted and made the right call to win the game.
+That does not make him a basketball genius; it means that he can make reasonable adjustments when the game calls for it.

 Analysts label Belichick’s play call to attempt for a first down on 4th down and 2 yards late in the fourth quarter of a late season game against the Indianapolis Colts both gutsy and apocryphal.
 However, the call was neither.
 It was simply the right call.
 The Colts had scored on the previous two possessions starting from their own 20 yard line in an average of less than four minutes.
 The Patriots had over 450 yards of total offense in the game with Brady, their quarterback accounting for most of it.
 Belichick did exactly what he was supposed to do by putting the football in the hands of his best player rather than trusting his middling defense.
 Even statisticians support the decision stating that 4th and 2 has a 60% conversion rate in the NFL.
 With 2:05 left on the clock, the New England Patriots would have effectively ended the game by getting a first down.
 Teams that make that play win 79% of the time.
 Teams that punt in the same situation win only 70% of the time.
 By the numbers, he made the right call.
 In addition to this, the play almost worked.
 A slight fumbling of the football by Kevin Faulk changed the spot of the ball a yard shorter, which caused a turnover on downs.
 Had he caught the ball cleanly, the Pats would have won, and the sports world would be singing his praises again.

-If there are any moments of genius in sports they are displayed not through simply making smart, unconventional, and unpopular play calls, but through innovations in the philosophy of the sport and how the game is being played.
+If there are any moments of genius in sports, they are not displayed through simply making smart, unconventional, and unpopular play calls, but through innovations in the philosophy of the sport and how the game is being played.
 The triangle offense is of ingenious design.
 It harnesses and utilizes every athlete’s strengths within the offensive concept of the team.
-The triangle is predicated on ball movement and exploiting matchups.
+The triangle is predicated on ball movement and exploiting match-ups.
 It is now responsible for 10 of the last National Basketball Association championships.
 Tex Winters is a genius in basketball.
-The Tampa Two is result of the genius of Tony Dungy.
+Similarly, the Tampa Two is result of the genius of Tony Dungy.
 With a versatile middle linebacker and an athletic safety, Dungy’s defense revolutionized the way that football is played in the National Football League today.
 It was the standard defense used by most NFL teams over the last decade, and two of the best defensive teams in NFL history used his system.
 That is innovation.
 Coach K and Belichick simply implant the system and knowledge of their teachers into their teams.
+They are talented coaches, but far from geniuses.

-These coaches simply the made the right call by the numbers at the right time.
+Competent coaches make the right calls by the numbers at the right time.
 Mike Krzyzewski and Bill Belichick are great coaches, but they have not done anything so intuitive and radical that they should be called geniuses.
 They push their players to play at the highest level of their potential.
+That is the mark of a great coach.
 They expect perfection, so their assistant coaches and their entire programs aspire to it.
 Coach K and Coach Belichick are like great poker players.
 The best professional poker players consistently reach the final table in big tournaments against the best competition.
 They succeed, not because they know something that the other players do not know, but because they apply the same knowledge differently.
 Krzyzewski and Belichick read the situation and make the best decision for their team regardless of how it defies convention, and they win because of it.
-Though both Mike Krzyzewski and Bill Belichek are intelligent and excellent tacticians in their sports, the label genius does not fit.
+Though both Mike Krzyzewski and Bill Belichick are intelligent and excellent tacticians in their sports, the label genius does not fit.
 Krzyzewski and Belichick are not sports geniuses, they are just great coaches.